inertialsense/inertial-sense-sdk/CLTool/README.md

-# C++ API - Inertial Sense Class and Cltool Example Project
+# C++ API - Inertial Sense Class and CLTool Example Project

-The <span style="color:blue">InertialSense C++ class</span>, defined in InertialSense.h/.cpp, provides all SDK capabilities including serial communications, data logging to file, and embedded firmware update for <a href="https://inertialsense.com">InertialSense</a> products.
+The <a href="https://github.com/inertialsense/InertialSenseSDK/blob/master/src/InertialSense.cpp">InertialSense C++ class</a>, defined in InertialSense.h/.cpp, provides all SDK capabilities including serial communications, data logging to file, and embedded firmware update for <a href="https://inertialsense.com">InertialSense</a> products.

-## Cltool Example
+## CLTool Example

-The <span style="color:blue">Command Line Tool (cltool)</span> is a light weight open source project designed to illustrate InertialSense class implementation.
-The cltool project can be compiled on most operating systems using cmake and gcc.
+The <a href="https://github.com/inertialsense/InertialSenseSDK/tree/master/CLTool">Command Line Tool (CLTool)</a> is an open source project designed to illustrate InertialSense C++ class implementation.
+The CLTool project can be compiled on most operating systems using cmake and gcc and can be used to communicate, log data, and update firmware for Inertial Sense products.
 A Visual Studio project for Windows is also included.
-See [Using CLTool](../App_Usage/cltool.md) section for details on compiling and runing the cltool.
+See [Using CLTool](../App_Usage/cltool.md) for details on compiling and running the CLTool.

 ### Implementation Keywords
-The following keywords are found in the cltool soure code identify the steps for InertialSense class implementation.
+The following keywords are found in the CLTool soure code identify the steps for InertialSense class implementation.

 ```C++
 /* SDK Implementation Keywords: